Liverpool: M

 Mental Eddies – Birkenhead band of mid-late 80s, feat; Simon Blackwell (gtr), Paul Wright (drms) (both ex Attempted Moustache, Half Man Half Biscuit), Paul Spencer (ex Jegsy Dodd, Sons of Harry Cross).
 Formed when Half Man Half Biscuit split (temporarily) around 1989, Phil Newall says, ‘I saw them at a charity concert for the Hillsborough Fund, where they played a couple of HMHB numbers.’

-Mere Dead Men – punk band, formed 1986, feat Mandy Shaw (voc) (ex Iconoclasts, Decomposed), Rag (drms), Richie (bass), Rob (gtr).
-They made an attempt to liven up a very small and very sad punk scene & succeeded.
-Steve ‘Hocky’ Hockinhall (voc) (ex Venomous Youth, Instant Agony) joined in ’87 More info req’d.
+Mere Dead Men – (often called MDM) Wirral based punk band, formed 1986, feat Mandy Shaw (voc) (ex Iconoclasts, Decomposed), Rag (drms), Richie (bass), Rob (gtr).
+They made an attempt to liven up a very small and very sad punk scene and succeeded.
+Steve ‘Hocky’ Hockinhall (voc) (ex Venomous Youth, Instant Agony) joined in ’87.
+The band had a long run, releasing multiple albums (inc; ‘Stacks, Stilettos, Make Up And Mohicans’ and ‘Let’s Do It’) and touring the UK and Europe (including countries like the Czech Republic and France).
+They officially disbanded in 2011 after their final show at the Rebellion Festival.
+Mandy was often described as the most sensible member and “everyone’s mum” in the band’s interviews (YTmusic)

 Merseybeat – the seminal music newspaper, launched by Bill and Virginia Harry in July 1961, which ran for more than 100 issues before vanishing into Music Echo in 1965.
 It published John and Paul’s first writings, led Brian Epstein (the paper’s record reviewer) to discover the Beatles and covered the Mersey music scene in depth.
 24 music newspapers based on Mersey Beat sprang up all over the provinces.
-Mersey Beat was re-launched on-line in 1999 and has two incarnations on the web. www.mersey-beat.com concentrates on the original Mersey Sound while www.merseybeat.co.uk covers Mersey music from the Fifties to the current time.
+Mersey Beat was re-launched on-line in 1999 and has two incarnations on the web Mersey Beat concentrates on the original Mersey Sound while the now defunct merseybeat co uk covered Mersey music from the Fifties to the current time.

-Mersey Radio Active – Alternative net radio, band news, interviews, downloads etc on all things Liverpool. (website)
+Mersey Radio Active – Alternative net radio, band news, interviews, downloads etc on all things Liverpool.
+Albeit not so active these days!

 MI5 – band (Jun78- Jan82) feat; John Hall (gtr) (ex Hugo Dines Band), Paul Humber (gtr), Phil Jensen (bass), Mike Westwood (drms), Phil Miles (voc).
 Debut gig at Erics (26.08.78).
 Rec 6-track demo at Open Eye Studios (Jan79).
 By Jun79 Jensen and Miles had quit and formed The Infiltrators and Peter Johnston (bass) joined.
 Rehearsed at Dock Rd Studios and gigged around L’pool.
 Rec 2nd demo at WSRS in New Brighton (Feb80), also rel a live tape rec at Hamilton Club (22.10.79).
 Johnston left and was briefly replaced by Peter Middlebrough (bass) (Jun-Jul80) playing a few gigs and by now Westwood was also playing in Shortlist.
 By Jul81 Humber switched to bass and Colin Edmonds (voc) joined, and they briefly called themselves Roxette(!).
 Plenty of gigs were played but the band split when Mike Westwood quit after a gig in the Warehouse (Jan82).
 John, Paul, & Colin went on to form Flashpoint. (see also 6th Sense, Meeting With Ghosts, Jingling Cash Registers).